tmikdashi/Beyond-Mortality-COVID-19-QALY-Loss-/README.md

 - Preparing age-stratified data for hospital admissions and deaths

 The functions used to prepare this data and their description is provided in `/data_prepocessing/support_functions`.
 Outputs will be saved in `/csv_files` directory
+(Note: These functions are already executed and generated files are located in csv_files.
+The file county_time_data_all_dates is a large in size and can be shared upon request.)

 **Step 2: Data Analysis and Figure Generation** (`/tests/test_model`) This script performs the full analysis and reproduces all figures presented in the manuscript and supplementary materials.
 Figures are saved to the /figs directory